As an Amazon Associate we earn from qualifying purchases.

 Sliders are an all time favorite of mine.
 Even as a Californian, I am one of those people who would take White Castle slider over an In-N-Out Burger any day of the week (my fiancé and I debate over this constantly).
 For me, it’s all about the steamed onion in a slider.
 Yes, that is right, a real slider is cooked on a bed of steamed onions absorbing all that flavor.

-So how can we take that slider concept and swap out our hamburger for some high class ham?
-We’re going to experiment with that today in our oven baked ham and cheese slider recipe.
+So how can I take that slider concept and swap out my hamburger for some high class ham?
+I’m going to experiment with that today in my oven baked ham and cheese slider recipe.

 What is a Ham and Cheese Slider?

 Sliders today are sold as small sandwiches and hamburgers.
 To me, a real slider may be small in size but it must be steamed with onion to be a slider.
 It doesn’t matter the protein, what matters to me is the preparation.

 So, a ham and cheese slider will include ham, cheese, and grilled onions on top of a delicious bread roll.

 I am going to steam as much of my ham and cheese sliders on onion as I can.
 To do that I’m going to lay a bed of onions, start sweating them, and then “tent in” my bread, meat, and cheese.

 If you’re skeptical about the onion on the slider, stick with me here!
 The onion adds so much additional flavor and depth to the slider, and it’s worth trying at least once.

 What Makes a Good Ham and Cheese Slider?

 There are 2 main things that make good cheese and ham sliders: